ibm-cloud-docs/vpc/bs_snapshots_manage.md

 ## Monitoring snapshot lifecycle states
 {: #snapshots-vpc-status}

 Table 2 describes the snapshot states in the snapshot lifecycle.
-You can see these states in the UI, the command outputs of the CLI, in the API responses, and in Terraform data sources.
+You can see these states in the console, the command outputs of the CLI, in the API responses, and in Terraform data sources.

 | Snapshot status | Explanation |
 |-----------------|-------------|